iptc/python-newsmlg2/README.md

 enumerations.
 Updated catalog cache to include latest versions.
 * 0.10 - Fixed more packaging bugs.
 * 1.0 - First stable release.
 Added xs:any support and roundtrip tests.
+* 1.1 - Change NewsMLG2Document() init so it can accept either filename or string, as per the above examples.
+Changed to_xml() to output etree XML elements  and added to_xml_string() to output XML as a string.
+Added tests to ensure that the README examples work.